RetroDECK/ES-DE/USERGUIDE-DEV.md

 ```
 Again, the wildcard matching means this filename should be found by ES-DE when launching a game so no additional setup should be required.

+Just be aware that AppImageLauncher causes multiple issues and its use is therefore not recommended.
+You can read more about this in the next section below.

 If not using AppImageLauncher, then make sure to set the AppImages as executable or ES-DE will not be able to launch them.
 For example:
 ```
 cd ~/Applications